 I am a Board Certified, licensed clinical psychologist and the Clinical Director of the Feeling Good Institute in Mountain View, CA. I work with a wide range of emotional and interpersonal difficulties.
 Some of my areas of specialization include anxiety (including panic and OCD), disordered eating, trauma and imposter syndrome.
-I am a Level Five Certified TEAM-CBT therapist and trainer, which means I have extensive training in a specialized CBT treatment approach developed by David Burns, MD at Stanford University.
+I am a Level Five Certified TEAM-CBT therapist and trainer, which means I have the highest level of training in a specialized CBT treatment approach developed by David Burns, MD at Stanford University.
 You can listen to me on Dr. David Burn’s podcast to learn more about my style.
 I am also certified in Family Based Therapy (FBT), an evidence-based treatment for eating disorders for adolescents.

 My overall aim is to use research based treatments to help you be authentic and comfortable in your own skin…to be able to know what’s right for you and to make healthy decisions for yourself.
 I believe in tailoring treatment for each person.
 I enjoy working with ethnically and culturally diverse backgrounds and will always make it a point to understand how you identity as a person (culturally, sexually, racially, physically, etc).